ryanregis/tic-tac-toe_hive-gaming/README.md

     ```javascript
     Server is running on port 3000. http://localhost:3000
     ```
-4. You can play the game in your browser thtough the localhost link: http://localhost:3000.
+4. You can play the game in your browser through the localhost link: http://localhost:3000.

 <hr>